mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 - A shortcut button to direct a file selector to the appropriate default directory was added to several file loading dialogs.

-- The vertex coordinates can now be displayed, see Section 7.8.4.
+- The vertex coordinates can now be displayed, see :ref:`CHDIEHDH`.

 mne_average_forward_solutions
 -----------------------------

-EEG forward solutions are now averaged as well, see Section 5.10.
+EEG forward solutions are now averaged as well, see :ref:`CHDBBFCA`.

 mne_browse_raw and mne_process_raw
 ----------------------------------